 Upon written request by the City to the State, an exception to the provisions regarding an employee, agent, consultant, officer, or elected official or appointed official of the City may be granted by the State.
-The State may grant such an exception upon written request of the City provided the State shall fully document its determination in compliance with all requirements of paragraph (j)(5), section 570.480, including the State's position with respect to each factor and by HUD.
+The State may grant such an exception upon written request of the City provided the State shall fully document its determination in compliance with all requirements of paragraph (j)(5), section 570.480, including the State's position with respect to each factor and making such documentation available for view by the public and by HUD.